Reports

 • With the help of Zis’Ukhanyo’s enterprise development programme, the Mweli family, who live in a remote Drakensberg village, are profiting from a scarcity of chicken meat and eggs.
 Watch

-• SaveAct supports 10 savings groups in Namaqualand, Northern Cape.
+• SaveAct supports multiple savings groups in Namaqualand, Northern Cape.
 Watch a video about how they operate and how belonging to a savings group helped a farmer cope with drought.

 • SaveAct’s Anton Krone on unlocking the potential of SME’s in KwaZulu-Natal.
 Watch